rustygate229/Legend-of-Chips/README.md

 * Link cannot attack more than once while holding down a movement key
 * Holding U and Y at the same time cycles through both block and items very quickly
 * Link's attack animation is cut off prematurely when C is released
+* Cannot cycle items or blocks when Link is moving

 # Current Tasks Left
 * Implement: